TheThingsNetwork/docs/_content/gateways/cisco/setup.md

 exit # Exit global configuration mode
 ```

-> 📜 This command may return the message `packet-forwarder firmware is not installed` this is totally normal and should be ignored.
+> 📜 This command may return the message `packet-forwarder firmware is not installed`, this message can be ignored.

 #### Enable radio